alphagov/paas-team-manual/source/incident_management/incident_process.html.md

 1. Discuss the incident with the PaaS product and delivery managers to decide when the incident is resolved, or can be downgraded as it is no longer impacting the service.

-As a lower priority, create a pivotal story to record all actions taken and changes made to resolve the incident
+As a lower priority, create a pivotal story to record all actions taken and identify any ongoing work.

 ### Incident comms